Carl Bax

-Carl William Bax (born January 5, 1966) is an American former professional football offensive lineman.
-He played two seasons for the National Football League (NFL)'s Tampa Bay Buccaneers.
-He was selected by the Buccaneers in the eighth round of the 1989 NFL draft.
+Carl William Bax (born January 5, 1966) is an American former professional football player who was an offensive lineman. for the Tampa Bay Buccaneers of the National Football League (NFL).
+He played college football for the Missouri Tigers and was selected by the Buccaneers in the eighth round of the 1989 NFL draft.
 He was suspended for the first three games of his second season for trafficking steroids.

-During his senior year at Missouri, Bax was diagnosed with stomach cancer.
+During his senior year at the University of Missouri, Bax was diagnosed with stomach cancer.
 He underwent surgery to remove a tumor in August 1988, and returned for his senior season.